fjcu-ee-islab/ResViT/ResViT/README.md

 After train.sh is executed, the weights stored in each epoch will be output and stored in the weights folder.
 ### ResVit test

+Run test.sh file for prediction

+Parameters of test.sh:

+wpath is the path of the weight

 ```
 sh test.sh
 ```